e-lubrini/psylve/pdf2txt/README.md

 ## Configuration and Tool Selection
 - Configuration settings can be changed via a ``config.json`` file which path is then passed to the ``start_conversion.sh`` bash script when launching the conversion (see § Usage).

 - The configuration file allows you to choose a list of tools for text extraction.
-For more information on which tools work best for your chosen docun ments, place them in a ``/data/docs_for_conv`` folder, open the ``evaluation_pipeline.ipynb`` notebook, and run it to see a visual representation of each tool's performance.
+For more information on which tools work best for your chosen documents, place them in a ``/data/docs_for_conv`` folder, open the ``evaluation_pipeline.ipynb`` notebook, and run it to see a visual representation of each tool's performance.
 More tools and evaluation scores can be easily added (see § Adding More Features)

 ## Usage
 - `mkdir /data/docs_for_conv` (or a different path, then changing the relative _.dataset.path_ value within the ``config.json`` file) and add the documents to be converted to the folder.

 - ```bash start_conversion.sh -c config.json``` or run the script with the `-h` flag to get help with the possible commands.

-- The chosen folder for the data input will be populated with a directory for each document, containing: the inputted document, a metadata file, a folder for each OCR tool (containing txt files of both the extracted text and the translation to english of such text).
+- The chosen folder for the data input will be populated with a directory for each document, containing:
+    - the inputted document,
+    - a metadata file,
+    - a folder for each OCR tool (containing `txt` files of both the extracted text and the translation to english of such text).

 #### Converted data path structure